-Eating meals on schedule is as important as getting essential nutrients.
+Eating meals on the schedule is as important as getting essential nutrients.
 Three meals a day along with healthy snacks such as fruits between meals are a must for a developing body.

 Health experts recommend 8.5 to 11 hours of sleep every night for growing teenagers and pre-teens.
 Sleeping well is necessary to regenerate tissues, which happens when you’re at rest.
 To avoid sleep disruptions, make sure that your sleeping environment is calm i.e. the lights are off and there is no disturbance in terms of noise.
 Another tip - a warm bath before bed will help you sleep better.

 Childhood health conditions during adulthood stunt one’s growth.
-Regular health-checks and routine immunisations during developing years help strengthen immune system.
+Regular health-checks and routine immunisations during developing years help strengthen the immune system.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.